Medical questions & health advice by licensed doctors

-"How tall will my son get?
+"How tall will my son get?"

 My son is 16 and very short.
 Is there any way to figure out how tall he'll end up being?

 There is no proven way to predict a child's adult height.
 However, several methods can provide a reasonable estimation for growth.
 A popular formula is to (1) add the parents' heights in either inches or centimeters; (2) add 5 inches for boys; (3) divide by two.
 Most will reach an adult height within 2 inches of this estimation.
 A major growth spurt occurs at the time of puberty, usually between 11 and 15 years in boys.
 If you are concerned about your son's growth, I advise a consultation with an endocrinologist.
 There are growth hormone supplements that can be given to him if it is determined that he is not growing properly or has a health condition stunting his growth.
 However, these hormones can carry serious health risks so be sure to discuss with the doctor.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.